Zahner-elektrik/Thales-Remote-Python/README.md

 ZahnerZennium.getImpedance()

-ZahnerZennium.enablePotentiostat(False)
+ZahnerZennium.disablePotentiostat()

 ```
-Complete detailed examples can be found in the main directory.
+Complete detailed examples for all measuring methods can be found in the main directory.

 # :email: Have a question?
 Send an <a href="mailto:support@zahner.de?subject=Thales-Remote-Python Question&body=Your Message">e-mail</a> to our support team.